Welcome to PayPal!

 You acknowledge that we may make certain reports to tax authorities regarding transactions that we process.

 PayPal reviews certain potentially high-risk transactions.
 If PayPal determines, in its sole discretion, that a transaction is high-risk, we may place a hold on the payment and provide notice to you to delay shipping of the item.
 PayPal will conduct a review and either complete or cancel the payment.
 If the payment is completed, PayPal will provide notice to you to ship the item.
 Otherwise, PayPal will cancel the payment and the funds will be returned to the buyer, unless we are legally required to take other action.
-All payments that complete this payment review will be eligible for PayPal Seller Protection if they meet the PayPal Seller Protection requirements.
+All payments that complete this payment review will be eligible for PayPal Seller Protection if they meet PayPal's Seller Protection requirements.
 We will notify you about payment reviews by email and/or through your PayPal account.

 If you accept PayPal payments at your physical store, you must communicate the total amount of the transaction to the customer before it takes place.
 You may charge your customer's account only for transactions that they have authorised.
 You must also provide customers with a physical receipt if they request one.
 You agree that any transaction that you make shall have an accurate and true description of the goods and services being purchased.